hookdeck/chargebee-demo/README.md

 The server will start on `http://localhost:4000` (or the PORT specified in your `.env` file).

 You should now have both the Hookdeck CLI and your application running.
-The Hookdeck CLI will forward webhook events from Hookdeck to your local server.
+The Hookdeck CLI will forward webhook events from the Event Gateway to your local server.

 ## Building for Production